kometenstaub/linked-data-vocabularies/README.md

 > [!important]
 >
-> If you are an existing user, you will need to update your data.
+> If you are an existing user (version number < 1.0.0), you will need to update your data.
 For that you need to update the Linked Data Helper plugin to version 1.0.0 and follow the steps outlined in its settings again.

 > [!note]
 >